 But despite the historically positive legacy of winemaking in Alicante, the region today has not, though, enjoyed the best of reputations over the last few decades.
 Apart from the celebrated sweet wine known as Fondillón, which was produced from sun-raisened Monastrell, mainly cheap, bulk wines have come out of the region of Alicante.
 Its image was of poor quality and mass production, something that pioneering winemakers like Juan Cascant, co-owner of Cellar la Muntanya, have tried hard to overturn.

 Today, the Alicante D.O. or appellation currently has approximately 14,000 hectares under vine and is located in a province of the same name in the Comunidad Valenciana region of eastern Spain.
 South of the city of Valencia, the region was legally recognized as an appellation in 1957 and in common with all Spanish D.O.s has a Consejo Regulador oversight body.
 The wine region is divided into two distinct zones: La Marina, which forms a coastal strip between the towns of Denia and Calpe and the larger sub-region of Vinalopo, which is located further inland from the coast.

 The terroir and growing conditions of these two sub-regions are quite distinctive, as are the grape varieties planted by growers and subsequent wine styles.
 The coastal La Marina area enjoys a Mediterranean climate, with hot summers (temperatures average 30 degrees in the summer) and mild winters.
-Rainfall, however, is reasonably plentiful with on average 500 mm per year.
-The soils are largely dominated by limestone over sedimentary rock, which allows good drainage.
+Rainfall, however, is reasonably plentiful, with, on average, 500 mm per year.
+The soils are primarily dominated by limestone over sedimentary rock, which allows good drainage.

 In contrast, the Vinalopo region, which borders the Yecla district of neighboring Murcia has a fiercer continental climate, with summer temperatures exceeding 35 degrees.
 Rainfall is sparse, and with winter temperatures plummeting to 5 degrees, spring frosts are a constant menace.
 The predominant soil type is also quite different, with sandy soils covering the dry plains that lack any organic material.
 Such challenging conditions mean that growers must be very selective with the varieties they plant, as many white varieties, for example, would struggle to produce high-quality wine in these conditions.